DNS Server – A detailed introduction

 Public vs Private DNS

 Public DNS servers are used over the internet for name resolution.
 However there are some cases when you need to use private DNS service within your organization.
-In order to achieve this goal, you can have internal, local or private DNS server.
-All these terms means seme.
+In order to achieve this goal, you can have internal, local or private DNS servers.
+All this means same.

 Frequently Asked Questions (FAQ)